gavinyork/zephyr3d/doc/markdown/scene.drawable.isunlit.md

 ## Drawable.isUnlit() method

-true if the shading of this object is independent of lighting
+True if shading is unlit (does not depend on scene lighting).

 **Signature:**